glic3rinu/passlib/docs/password_hash_api.rst

 flexibility of implementation.

 All of the schemes built into passlib implement this interface;
-most them as modules within the :mod:`passlib.drivers. package.
+most them as modules within the :mod:`passlib.hash. package.

 Overview
 ========